-As International Technical Experts, BRI is assisting several small island developing states of the Caribbean, including Saint Lucia, as part of a regional Minamata Initial Assessment.
-The Basel Convention Regional Center for the Caribbean, based in Trinidad and Tobago, is implementing the regional MIA project and BRI is providing expertise to assist with the development of national mercury inventories for each participating country using UN Environment's Toolkit for Identification and Quantification of Mercury Releases.
+As International Technical Experts, BRI assisted several small island developing states of the Caribbean, including Saint Lucia, as part of a regional Minamata Initial Assessment.
+The Basel Convention Regional Center for the Caribbean, based in Trinidad and Tobago, implemented the regional MIA project and BRI provided expertise to assist with the development of national mercury inventories for each participating country using UN Environment's Toolkit for Identification and Quantification of Mercury Releases.
 The results of this regional MIA will assist Saint Lucia with meeting requirements outlined by the Minamata Convention to reduce mercury in the environment and exposure of mercury to humans.

 Formal Capacity: International Technical Expert